ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-Meeseeks-Box-DIY-Guide.md

 ## Meeseeks at Devoxx
 The entire purpose of the meeseeks box was to be part of our booth at the well known Devoxx conference in Belgium.
-Our booth drew quite the crowd this year, mostly because of the nachos and the totally real szechaun sauce to with them.
+Our booth drew quite the crowd this year, mostly because of the nachos and the totally real szechaun sauce to go with them.
 Have a look at a couple pictures below:

 <div style="text-align: center; margin: 0px auto;">